Analyzing Financial Statements

 It is very import to every business no matter what type of business you have big or small.

-In order to understand financial conditions and their impact on ordinary people it is important to understand how to read a financial statement.
+In order to understand financial conditions and it's impact on ordinary people it is important to understand how to read a financial statement.

 This means not only looking at the financial statements of big corporations but also examining the financial condition of smaller companies too.